 Rationale:

+[.]
 Risk assessors should consider risk management strategies such as monitoring the LM mosquitoes to ensure that the technology is functioning as intended and to identify unintended adverse effects.
 Strategies for halting release or recalling the LM mosquitoes, as well as mitigation methods if an unanticipated effect occurs, should be considered.
 Careful implementation of the technology including the planning of mitigation measures (such as an alternative set of control measures should a problem occur) and the integration of other population control methods should also be taken into account.
 In some circumstances methods to reduce the persistence of the transgene in the environment or to mitigate adverse effects resulting from the expression of the transgene might be needed.
 Monitoring during and after the environmental release of the LM mosquitoes to enable prompt detection of unexpected adverse effects may also be considered.

 In the development of LM mosquitoes, male and female mosquitoes are commonly segregated at the pupal stage, according to the size of pupae.
 Some self-limiting strategies rely on releasing male LM mosquitoes only and require that no female LM mosquitoes are released.
 Understanding and measuring the reliability and failure rate of this segregation process and having quality control measures in place will be important in such cases.

-Points to consider:
+Points[ that could be considered] :

 Availability of monitoring methods to: